alexlop29/email-users-with-sendgrid/README.md

 ## Left Off

+- Building unit tests for the email class.
-- Building the email class
+- Building integration tests for the email class.

 To Do: